vdaas/vald/docs/user-guides/filtering-configuration.md

 The filter component can be deployed anywhere, but it must be able to communicate with the Vald Filter gateway.
 Every filter component which you'd like to use as the Vald filter component must apply Vald's filter gRPC interface.

-- The ingress rpc definition
+- The ingress RPC definition

     ```rpc
     service Filter {